 See Academic Distinction for information about degrees conferred with academic distinction.

 Academic honors are not awarded to students with a grade of I, IP or NGS on a course within the designated term.
 Earned honors will be added to the student record when a grade change is submitted by the instructor of record.

 Some departments at WSU offer students the opportunity to receive departmental honors through their major.
-Departmental honors tracks are currently offered in the following: aerospace engineering, communication, communication sciences and disorders, modern and classical languages and literatures, mathematics and political science.
+Departmental honors tracks are currently offered in the following: aerospace engineering, communication, communication sciences and disorders, modern and classical languages and literatures, mathematics, political science, and psychology.

-To enroll as a candidate for departmental honors, a student must have junior standing and a cumulative grade point average of 3.250 (higher if department requirements so specify).
+To enroll as a candidate for departmental honors, a student must have junior standing and an overall grade point average of 3.250 (higher if department requirements so specify).

 Departmental honors tracks consist of at least 12 credit hours of upper-division coursework, including a senior thesis, senior project, senior recital, or equivalent capstone experience.
 Each department or college specifies requirements for satisfactory completion of the honors track, but a minimum grade point average of 3.500 for work in the honors track is required.